MariamRaad/LivingBrain/README.md

 - Integrated and configured sound components across scenes and reusable prefabs
 - Continuously maintained and extended the audio setup as new content was added

-In the video below, different collision sounds can be heard for materials such as **glass, stone and metal**.
+In the video below, different collision sounds can be heard for materials such as **glass, stone, plastic and metal**.
 The sound feedback also adapts dynamically based on the intensity of the collision.

 <video src="https://github.com/user-attachments/assets/9bb1cf9e-b63a-4fa2-9469-746347fc20fa.mp4"></video>